Tjuvholmen Hus 84

-The building is located on a relatively small site in a dense urban area on Oslo waterfront.
-In designing the building it became clear that all the apartments should have a sea view and good light and sun conditions.
-The building is stepped back towards the south so that adjacent apartments have a free view towards the fjord in the west.
+The building is located on a relatively small site in a dense urban area on the Oslo waterfront on Tjuvholmen.
+The aim of the design was to provide a sea view for each apartment together with good daylight and sun conditions.
+This has been achieved by stepping the building volume towards the south.
 The north elevation cantilevers over the seafront boardwalk providing direct contact with the sea view.

-The 1st and 2nd floors comprise office space and lobby entrance to the apartments.
-58 apartments are accessed from internal galleries which are open to the outside, yet protected by the building volumes on either side.
+The 1st and 2nd floors comprise office spaces and the lobby entrance to the apartments.
+58 apartments are accessed from internal galleries that are open to the outside yet protected by the building volumes on either side.
 The apartments are compact and range from 1 to 2 bedrooms on the 3rd-10th floors.
 On the top floor there are four larger apartments with 2 to 3 bedrooms.
 A double height common terrace for the residents has been “carved out” of the volume on the 5th and 6th floors.
-The terrace gives variation to the building’s otherwise simple volume, opens up the internal galleries towards the sea as well as providing a communal outdoor space.
-In addition there is a roof terrace for the residents with views in all directions.
+The terrace gives variation to the building’s simple volume and opens up the internal galleries towards the sea as well as providing a communal outdoor space.

 The lower floors are clad with grey panels whilst the upper floors have a black brick cladding, punctuated with bright green window-frames.
 Glossy orange panels are revealed where the brick “crust” is broken.
-The building’s structure comprises concrete slabs and a combination of concrete supporting walls and steel columns.
+The building’s structure consists of concrete slabs and a combination of concrete supporting walls and steel columns.